maxibor/meetdock/README.md

 However, because of a [bug](https://github.com/joblib/joblib/issues/543) in the current release of Joblib, it will not work with MeetDockOne.
 To fix it, you need to install Joblib from their [Github Master branch](https://github.com/joblib/joblib):

+**You must install Joblib in the conda environment while it is activated**

 ```
 git clone https://github.com/joblib/joblib.git
 cd joblib